shabegom/obsidian-reference-count/README.md

 Click on the number to open a table with links to the note with the reference and the line the reference appears on.

-That's it.
-That's the plugin.
+There are settings if you want counts to show up on parents, or children, or both.
+You can also choose to see a basic table, or a fancier search-like view of references.

 ## Install

-Coming to Community Plugins Soon!

-To install, download `ref-count.zip` in the releases and put the unzipped folder in `.obsidian/plugins`.
+Now available in Community Plugins!

 ## Issues

 If you run into a bug, please submit an issue.
-If you have any questions reach out to @shabegom or @Murf on the obsidian Discord.
+If you have any questions reach out to @shabegom on the obsidian Discord.

 ## Changelog

+**0.1.6**
+- Released in Community Plugins! 🎉

 **0.0.9**
 - Cleanup search view on unload